-The following table sets forth information regarding compensation earned by each of the NEOs for each of the last three completed fiscal years.
-The compensation received by each NEO was a combination of cash and equity compensation and long-term and short-term compensation.
+The following table sets forth information regarding compensation earned by each of the NEOs.
+The compensation received by each NEO was a combination of cash and equity compensation and short-term and long-term compensation.
 The Committee concluded that this mix reflects the compensation principles discussed in the Compensation Discussion and Analysis, as applied to each NEO's responsibilities and performance.